Updated April 2026

 🐛 Vermin & Gradual Damage

 Damage from rodents, insects, mould, condensation, or gradual deterioration is typically excluded.
-Regular maintenance is expected to prevent these issues.
+Regular maintenance is expected to prevent these issues, especially when the motorhome is in storage.

 What Affects Your Motorhome Insurance Premium